Statistical and Computational Trade-offs in Variational Inference: A Case Study in Inferential Model Selection: Empirical Studies

 We first study the impact of low-rank Gaussian variational approximation on Gaussian posteriors.
-This task is akin to the setup in \Cref{thm:KL_convergence,prop:stat} where we focus on variational inference on Gaussian posteriors; it evaluates how well low-rank Gaussian inferential models can approximate Gaussian posteriors.
+This task is akin to the setup in \Cref{thm:KL_convergence,prop:stat} that performs variational inference on Gaussian posteriors; it evaluates the quality of low-rank Gaussian approximation of posteriors.